Anselmo-Daniel/Anselmo-Daniel/README.md

 ## About Me

-Hello!
-I am a passionate and driven Applied Mathematics undergraduate at the Federal University of Rio de Janeiro (UFRJ), specializing in mathematical modeling, probability, and scientific computing.
-My primary interest lies in the finance market, where I aspire to apply my analytical skills to solve real-world problems.
+I'm a passionate and driven Applied Mathematics undergraduate student at the Federal University of Rio de Janeiro (UFRJ), specializing in mathematical modeling, probability, and scientific computing.
+My main goal is to apply my analytical skills to solve real-world problems in the financial market.

 ## Academic Background

-- **Scientific Computing**: Focus on algorithms and numerical methods.
+- **Scientific Computing:** Focused on algorithms and numerical methods.
-- **Statistics**: Includes inferential statistics and hypothesis testing.
+- **Statistics:** Including inferential statistics and hypothesis testing.
-- **Probability Theory**: Foundations for stochastic modeling and risk analysis.
+- **Probability Theory:** Providing the foundation for stochastic modeling and risk analysis.
-- **Regression and Classification Models**: Applications in predictive modeling and machine learning.
+- **Regression and Classification Models:** Applied to predictive modeling and machine learning.
-- **Financial Modeling**: Developed skills in applying stochastic differential equations
+- **Financial Modeling:** Developed skills in applying stochastic differential equations.
-- **Optimization Techniques**: Studied methods for solving mathematical optimization problems, with applications to financial decision-making and portfolio optimization.
+- **Optimization Techniques:** Studied methods for solving mathematical optimization problems, applicable to financial decision-making and portfolio optimization.
-- **Fundamental Theory of Neural Networks/Deep Learning**: Basics of deep learning and their applications in data analysis.
+- **Fundamentals of Neural Networks/Deep Learning:** Basic understanding of deep learning and its applications in data analysis.
-- **Pure Mathematics**: Deep understanding of Analysis and Linear Algebra, essential for advanced mathematical modeling.
+- **Pure Mathematics:** Strong foundation in Analysis and Linear Algebra, essential for advanced mathematical modeling.

-### ⚡ Research and undergraduate work
+### ⚡ Research and Undergraduate Projects

 #### CIR Model and Bond Pricing

-- Simulating bond prices using the Cox-Ingersoll-Ross (CIR) model, a popular framework for modeling interest rates.
+- Simulated bond prices using the Cox-Ingersoll-Ross (CIR) model, a common framework for modeling interest rates.
-- Explored the relationship between stochastic interest rates and their effects on bond prices, leveraging numerical methods for simulation and analysis.
+- Explored the relationship between stochastic interest rates and their impact on bond prices, using numerical methods for simulation and analysis.
-- Development of a statistical method for calibration based on interest rate market data for the parameters of the circular model
+- Developed a statistical calibration method based on interest rate market data for the parameters of the CIR model.

 #### COPOM Rate Modeling

-- Based on the study "Pricing Interest Rate Derivatives Under Monetary Changes" by Alan De Genaro and Marco Avellaneda, which provided foundational methodologies and insights for modeling interest rate dynamics.
+- Based on the study "Pricing Interest Rate Derivatives Under Monetary Changes" by Alan De Genaro and Marco Avellaneda, which provided foundational methodologies and insights into interest rate dynamics.
 - Designed a probabilistic model to evaluate monetary policy decisions made by the Central Bank of Brazil's Monetary Policy Committee (COPOM).
-- Focused on state transition probabilities to assess how interest rates change before and after committee meetings.
+- Analyzed state transition probabilities to assess how interest rates change before and after committee meetings.
-- Incorporated financial data and macroeconomic indicators to predict potential rate adjustments, providing insights into market expectations.
+- Incorporated financial data and macroeconomic indicators to predict potential rate adjustments and provide insights into market expectations.
-- Applied optimization techniques to improve the accuracy of predictions and model calibration.
+- Applied optimization techniques to enhance prediction accuracy and model calibration.

-## 🖥️ Languages and Tools:
+## 🖥️ Languages and Tools

 ![Python](https://img.shields.io/badge/Python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![Julia](https://img.shields.io/badge/Julia-9558B2?style=for-the-badge&logo=julia&logoColor=white)